-We decided to binge-watch TV shows over the past two months and came up with five (5) Caribbean shows on Netflix.
+We decided to binge-watch Caribbean shows and movies over the past two months and came up with five (5) Caribbean shows on Netflix.
 Yes, this list is subjective, but we think they offer a great taste of Caribbean culture.

-There are obviously not a ton of movies and shows on Netflix.
+There are obviously not a ton of Caribbean shows and movies on Netflix.
 In another post, we will be featuring Caribbean-owned streaming platforms.
 These platforms provide access to low budget but often high-quality TV shows and movies.

-Below you will find an ever-expanding recommended list of Caribbean TV shows available on Netflix.
+Below you will find an ever-expanding recommended list of Caribbean shows and movies available on Netflix.

 Top Boy is a British television crime drama series.
 Created and written by Ronan Bennett, the series is set on the fictional Summerhouse estate in the London Borough of Hackney.